rujaun/arch-install/README.md

 passwd new_user
 ```

-Add the new user to Wheel group:
+Add the new user to wheel group:
 ```
 usermod --append --groups wheel new_user
 ```

-Edit sudoers file and give wheel sudo privileges:
+Edit sudoers file and give wheel group sudo privileges:
 ```
 visudo